LiteLLM AI Gateway Collectors

 The Install tab in the AIDR console provides an example guardrail configuration for the LiteLLM collector.

-The AIDR Guardrail accepts the following parameters:
+The AIDR guardrail accepts the following parameters:

-litellm_params (object, required) - Configuration parameters for the AIDR Guardrail:
+- litellm_params (object, required) - Configuration parameters for the AIDR guardrail:

-- guardrail (string, required) - Must be set to
+- guardrail (string, required) - Set to

-- guardrail (string, required) - Must be set to
+- guardrail (string, required) - Set to

 guardrails:

-- guardrail_name: aidr-guardrail
+- guardrail_name: crowdstrike-aidr

 litellm_params:

-guardrail: pangea
+guardrail: crowdstrike_aidr

 api_key: os.environ/CS_AIDR_TOKEN